Utopias for a digital society. An essay competition

 How will states interact in the international arena?
 How will conflicts be resolved in the future?

-Researchers will be invited for an essay sprint in Berlin, where storytellers and creative writers will help to polish their visions of a utopian digital future.
+Researchers were invited for an essay sprint close to Berlin, where storytellers and creative writers helped to polish their visions of a utopian digital future.
 All essays will be published in an edited volume.